bunny2ritik/Spam-detection-2024/README.md

-# Spam Detection using Logistic Regression
+# Realtime Spam Detection using Logistic Regression

 This repository not only houses Python code for detecting spam emails using Logistic Regression but also incorporates real-time email collection functionality.
 Upon receiving an email from a specified email address, the system promptly collects the body of the message.
 This allows for dynamic and up-to-date training of the model.
 The model itself is trained on a comprehensive dataset comprising email messages that have been meticulously labeled as either spam or ham (non-spam).
 By continuously gathering new email data in real-time, the system ensures that the model remains robust and adept at discerning between legitimate and unsolicited messages, thus enhancing its effectiveness in combatting spam.